Ghidorah, the Three-Headed Monster: Japan

-In 1983, Toho released the film on VHS, and followed it with a LaserDisc release two years later.
-In 1992, the Champion festival cut was released in a LaserDisc box set.
-In 2001, the film was released on DVD.
-In 2005, Toho included the film on the Godzilla Final Box DVD Set.
-In 2010, the film was released on Blu-ray.

 In 2008, Toho remastered the film in High-definition and premiered it on the Japanese Movie Speciality Channel, along with the rest of the Godzilla films also remastered in HD.
 In 2021, Toho premiered a 4K remaster of the film on the Nippon Classic Movie Channel, along with seven other Godzilla films also remastered in 4K.
 The film was downscaled to 2K for broadcast.

-International

-In 1988, the American version was released on VHS by Video Treasures.
-In 2004, the American version was unofficially released on DVD, bootlegged by CineVu.
+United States

 In 2007, Classic Media released the film on DVD in North America, along with other Godzilla titles.
 This release included the remastered, widescreen versions of the Japanese and American versions, as well as a biography on Eiji Tsuburaya, image galleries, promotional material, and an audio commentary by David Kalat.
 In 2017, Janus Films and the Criterion Collection acquired the film, as well as other Godzilla titles, to stream on Starz and FilmStruck.
 In 2019, the Japanese version was included in a Blu-ray box set released by the Criterion Collection, which included all 15 films from the franchise's Shōwa era.
 In May 2020, the Japanese version became available on HBO Max upon its launch.